Verdiss/TI-Economic-Equalization-Overhaul/README.md

 The primary cause of these bad relationships has to do with the cube-root relationship between country GDP and investment points, and with the up to 6 times multiplier on the control cost of a nation its number of control points.

 As such, the primary function of this mod is to remove both of those issues.
 Investment points is a linear function of GDP, as is the control cost of a nation.
 Surrounding these core changes are a huge number of adjustments to the way national investments work, to account for this change and to otherwise even out the rate that a country's utility changes with its size.
 In this mod, a country that is twice as large is twice as good, but twice as expensive to control.

+In short, the goal of the mod is to remove the unintuitive and unrealistic meta-strategizing that surrounds all choices regarding country management, country unifications, and country prioritization.

 ### Summary of Effects